ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Text to append at the end of the output files

-  A text to append at the end of the spotMAX output files.
+  A text to append at the end of the SpotMAX output files.
 In conjuction with :confval:`Run number`, this parameter can be used to identify the output files from a specific analysis run.